We advocated on your behalf during the state election campaign to ensure the next Government understands, listens to and delivers on our priorities.

 You can find a full list of priority policy reforms in Glen Eira policy reform priorities for the Victorian State election 2022 [PDF].

-We are committed to working with the next Victorian Government — no matter the outcome of the election — to help deliver these important policy reforms.
+We are committed to working with the Victorian Government to help deliver these important policy reforms.

 How resident got involved